alex-lechner/Traffic-Light-Classification/README.md

 Now you can start labeling your images.
 When you have labeled an image with a bounding box hit the ``Save`` button and the program will create a .xml file with a link to your labeled image and the coordinates of the bounding boxes.

 Pro tip: I'd recommend you to split your traffic light images into 3 folders: Green, Yellow, and Red.
-The advantage is that you can check ``Use default label`` and use ``Red`` as an input for your red traffic light images and the program will automatically choose ``Red`` as your label for your drawn bounding boxes.
+The advantage is that you can check ``Use default label`` and use e.g. ``Red`` as an input for your red traffic light images and the program will automatically choose ``Red`` as your label for your drawn bounding boxes.

 ![labeling a traffic light][labeling img]

 #### 2.3 Create a TFRecord file
 Now that you have your labeled images you will need to create a TFRecord file in order to retrain a TensorFlow model.
 A TFRecord is a binary file format which stores your images and ground truth annotations.
 But before you can create this file you will need the following:
 1. A [``label_map.pbtxt``][label map] file which contains your labels (``Red``, ``Green``, ``Yellow`` & ``off``) with an ID (IDs must start at 1 instead of 0)
-2. [Setup Tenorflow][setup tensorflow]
+2. [Setup Tenorflow][set up tensorflow]
 3. A script which creates the TFRecord file for you (feel free to use my [``create_tf_record.py``][create_tf_record] file for this process)

 Please keep in mind that your ``label_map.pbtxt`` file can have more than 4 labels depending on your dataset.
 For example, if you're using the [Bosch Small Traffic Lights Dataset][bosch dataset] you will most likely have about 13 labels.